Tulsagrammer/FizzBuzz/README.md

 The initial version sucessfully demonstrated Reflection techniques to assemble the system from plugins.
-Another refactoring has lead to the current version which uses MEP as the driver for assembling the plugins.
+Another refactoring has lead to the current version which uses MEF as the driver for assembling the plugins.

 FizzBuzz consists of four major components: